raditya1117/HoneyBadger/python-errors/article.md

 ### Key error

 KeyError exceptions occur when we try to access a non-existent key in a Python dictionary.
-For instance, the dictionay in the following code has keys `"a"`, `"b"`, `"c"`, and `"d"`.
-When we try to fetch a value with the key `"e"`, the program runs into `KeyError` exception, as shown below:
+For instance, the dictionary in the following code has keys `"a"`, `"b"`, `"c"`, and `"d"`.
+When we try to fetch a value with the key `"e"`, the program runs into a `KeyError` exception, as shown below:

 ```py
 my_dict={"a":1,"b":2,"c":3,"d":4}